10 ways to stay productive at home

 Write down everything you need to do.

-Rank tasks by urgency and importance.
+Rank tasks by importance and urgency.

 Tools worth trying: